 These topics can be integrated into programs for diverse audiences, including LGBT populations, educators, religious organizations, professional groups, and the general public.
 Businesses and other organizations wishing to enhance staff awareness of diversity issues are also welcome.
 The program can be tailored to the needs of the organization.
 Programs can be offered in full-day, half-day, two-hour, and series formats.
-There is no maximum number of participants.

 The Pillars of Happiness

 Psychologists have often been accused of focusing exclusively on the negative - on disordered behaviour rather than on optimal functioning.
 Positive psychology is a rapidly-expanding field examining strategies to enhance life satisfaction and mood.
 In this full-day or half-day workshop we briefly review the “platform requirements” for positive mood: various lifestyle factors that seem to make the creation of happiness possible.
 We then proceed to a series of exercises and discussions on what appear to be four primary elements of the happy and satisfied life:

 - Enjoyment.
 We examine the role of enjoyable activity in our lives, discuss the limitations of simply “doing what feels good”, and consider the negative beliefs that people often hold about making “fun” one of their priorities.